 These factors help determine whether the company is a good fit for the product or service offered.
 For example, a software company targeting mid-sized businesses may prioritize leads from companies with 100-500 employees.

 Behavioral data tracks how leads engage with your brand.
-It includes actions like website visits, email clicks, content downloads, event or webinar attendance, and interactions with social media.
+It includes actions such as website visits, email clicks, content downloads, event or webinar attendance, and social media interactions.

 If leads frequently engage with your marketing materials, their behavior indicates a strong interest in your business, meaning they’re more likely to convert.